-Most medical expenses are incurred for accidents or falls.
-Here is a list of travel’s most deadly accidents, and some tips on how you can lessen the risks:
+Most medical expenses are incurred as a result of accidents or falls.
+Here is a list of some of the most seriousaccidents that can happen during travel, and useful tips on how you can reduce such risks:

-This is not just for drivers but also for pedestrians and cyclists.
-Vehicular accidents and cars accidentally hitting pedestrians are the biggest threats for travellers.
-Remembering to check left and right before crossing will really save your life.
-Road accidents occur more frequently in developing countries since vehicles in these countries may not have seatbelts or have less than well-maintained breaks.
+This is relevant not just for drivers but also for pedestrians and cyclists.
+Checking left and right before crossing can be a simple life-saving step.
+Road accidents occur more frequently in developing countries since vehicles in these countries may not have seatbelts or are more likely to be in suboptimal condition.
 Wearing a seat belt reduces the risk of a fatal injury by up to 50% for front seat occupants and 75% for those in the rear.

 For drivers, in addition to taking these steps for a safe self-drive holiday, be careful when driving in crowded areas and be sure to take breaks when driving long distances.
 If you have to drive straight from the airport after landing in a foreign destination, be sure to take regular breaks and to stop if you feel tired.